Major Groups > Boletes > Suillus > Paragyrodon sphaerosporus

 Description:

-Ecology: Presumably mycorrhizal; under hardwoods, especially oaks, in the Great Lakes region; typically fruiting in June and in September.
-According to Smith & Thiers (1971, p.
-36), it is "one of the most frequently collected species in modern 'suburbia' [in Michigan] where original forest trees have been left as shade trees and the ground cover cleaned out but not planted to grass.
+Ecology: Presumably mycorrhizal; associated with white oak and, in Colorado, with Gambel oak; growing gregariously; summer and fall; found from the Great Lakes region to New York, Iowa, Kansas, and Colorado.
+According to Smith & Thiers (1971), it is "one of the most frequently collected species in modern 'suburbia' [in Michigan] where original forest trees have been left as shade trees and the ground cover cleaned out but not planted to grass.
 It seems apparent that the fungus must have been living in the original forest, but did not fruit (or does not) as readily under those conditions as it does after the habitat has been changed."

 Cap: 4-20 cm; convex becoming broadly convex or flat; sticky or slimy; smooth; yellowish at first, becoming brown; bruising dark brown; sometimes with partial veil remnants on the margin.